inobulles/bob/skeletons/aqua/README.md

 ## Running

-To build, package, and run the project:
+To build and run the project:

 ```console
 bob run